graphql-aspnet/graphql-aspnet.github.io/docs/controllers/batch-operations.md

 }
 ```

 Well that was easy, right?
-Not so fast.
+Not so fast!

  The `bakeries` field returns a `List<Bakery>` but the `RetrieveCakeOrders` method takes in a single `Bakery`.
 GraphQL will, **for each bakery retrieved**, execute the `orders` field to retrieve its orders.
 If `bakeries` retrieved 50 stores in the south west region, graphql will execute `RetrieveCakeOrders` 50 times, which will execute 50 database queries.

 This is the N+1 problem. `1 query` for the bakeries + `N queries` for the cake orders, where N is the number of bakeries first retrieved.

-If we could _batch_ the cake orders request and fetch all the orders for all the bakeries at once, then assign the `Cake Orders` back to their respective bakeries, we'd be a lot better off.
-No matter the number of bakeries retrieved, we'd execute 2 queries; 1 for `bakeries` and 1 for `orders`.
+If only we could batch the cake orders request and fetch all the orders for all the bakeries at once, then assign the `Cake Orders` back to their respective bakeries, we'd be a lot better off.
+No matter the number of bakeries retrieved, we'd execute 2 queries; 1 for `bakeries` and 1 for `orders`.This is where batch extensions come in to play.

-## Data Loaders

-You'll often hear the term `Data Loaders` when reading about GraphQL implementations.
-Methods that load the child data being requested as a single operation before assigning to each of the parents.
-There is no difference with GraphQL ASP.NET.
-You still have to write that method.
-But with the ability to capture action method parameters and clever use of an `IGraphActionResult` we can combine the data load phase with the assignment phase into a single batch operation, at least on the surface.
-The aim is to make it easy to read and easier to write.

 ## \[BatchTypeExtension\] Attribute